Chadys/poker-planner-lite/README.md

 # PokerPlannerLite

-Simple app to have poker planning session
+Simple app to run poker planning session in a scrum team

 Inspiration: [PlanningPokerOnline](https://planningpokeronline.com/)

-We absolutely don't want all features of this app.
+The goal was not to reproduce all features of this app;
-We only need the ability to join a room and vote.
+we only wanted the ability to join a room and vote.
 And vote.
 And vote again.
 Simplicity and usability is a must!

+User need analysis:

-Often in a team, we already have our own issue tracker with weight and needed a small supplementary tool for our poker planning session.
+We already have our own ticket tracker with weight that can be assigned to each issue.
+We wanted a small supplementary tool just to run our poker planning session without needing any data retention in it.
+Dev should be able to vote easily and PO should be able to observe the session

 ## Project commands